mlund/faunus/docs/_docs/install.md

 ## Building from source code

 Faunus is continuously [tested](https://travis-ci.org/mlund/faunus) on macOS/Linux,
-but should compile on most unix operating systems and possibly under Cygwin (Windows).
+but should compile on most unix operating systems.

 ### Requirements